methodistsmab/G_CELLIQ_IMAGE_PROCESSING_TOOL/README.md

-Morphological plasticity is critical to organism development as exemplified by the reversible conversion of embryonic non-migratory epithelial cells to motile mesenchymal cells required for tissue positioning and organization1.
-The size of the shape space a cell has the potential to explore reflects its morphological plasticity2.
+Morphological plasticity is critical to organism development as exemplified by the reversible conversion of embryonic non-migratory epithelial cells to motile mesenchymal cells required for tissue positioning and organization.
+The size of the shape space a cell has the potential to explore reflects its morphological plasticity.
 Highly plastic cells explore large regions of shape space when compared with cells with stable morphologies.
 In adult organisms, the shape space available to most differentiated cells is relatively limited, serving to enforce tissue